 Osteopathic treatment for babies and children at Growing Bones uses no more pressure than would be used when holding or dressing a baby, and is delivered with the aim of keeping the baby comfortable and calm throughout.
 A wide range of common childhood conditions present to our osteopaths, however, osteopathic care is not just for ‘sick’ babies and children.
 Osteopathy aims to promote body symmetry in the growing child and general well-being.

 What does the osteopath actually do?

 The osteopath’s role in the care of children is to remove physical tension from the body, which may contribute to an array of different symptoms that commonly present in infancy and childhood.
-Osteopathic treatment aims to facilitate healthy function in all areas of newly born and growing bodies by freeing up muscles and joints, improving blood flow and maintaining postural balance.
+Osteopathic treatment aims to facilitate healthy function in all areas of newly born and growing bodies by freeing up muscles and joints, improving blood flow and maintaining body symmetry for balanced growth.

 With babies and children, the osteopath only needs to use a very light touch and gentle movement.
 The osteopath may sit with their hands gently holding the baby’s head or pelvis for several minutes at a time using only very subtle movements.
 At other times, the baby may be held or positioned in specific ways to gently bring about balance in the body.
 The osteopath uses no more pressure that is typically used when holding or dressing a baby.

 What is ‘cranial osteopathy’ and how does it help babies?